-- 207. Thus, the Forest Service violated NEPA through its failure to provide an adequate analysis of the South Porcupine ROD's indirect air quality impacts.
-See, e.g., 40 C.F.R. § 1508.8(b). - 208.
-Because the Forest Service violated NEPA by failing to provide an adequate analysis of indirect air quality impacts, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+210. Thus, the Forest Service violated NEPA through its failure to provide an adequate analysis of the South Porcupine and North Porcupine leases' indirect air quality impacts.
+See, e.g., 40 C.F.R. § 1508.8(b).

+211. Because the Forest Service violated NEPA by failing to provide an adequate analysis of indirect air quality impacts, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).